Walking pneumonia is spiking, especially in kids. Here's what to know

 New York City has also seen a surge in cases.
 Dr. Adam Ratner, the director of the division of pediatric infectious diseases at New York University and Hassenfeld Children’s Hospital, says people of all ages can be affected, though typically, the infection is seen in kids and teens ages 5 to 17.

 However, “that has changed in the last year with this current spike,” Ratner says.
 While the infection is still more common in older kids, he says they’re seeing more cases in the 2-to-4-year-old range.
-“That’s being seen nationwide and it’s consistent with what we are seeing here,” Ratner says.
+“That’s being seen nationwide and it’s consistent with what we are seeing here,” says Ratner, who is also a member of the American Academy of Pediatrics' Committee on Infectious Diseases.

 Sharma, Ward and Ratner agree that most kids can be treated at home – just keep them hydrated, give them age-appropriate medicines for their fever as needed, and make sure they get plenty of rest.
 If a child is over age 1, honey can help ease a cough.